Where did I go: Chicago, Illinois, USA

 1215: On tour in Greek-town and Little Italy – it’s not the most well to do area of town.
 The tour guide tells us that the great fire did not spread this far, so most houses in this area date from before the fire.
 There are many murals as well.

 1245: On tour of South side of Chicago.
 This is a leafy green well-heeled area of Chicago.
 We also see the Chicago residence of Michelle and Barack Obama.
 There is a heavy Secret Service presence all around the house and the tour guide tells us that cars cannot be parked in the vicinity.
-The house is a stone’s throw from the home of Mohammed Ali.
+Infact, event the tour bus is not allowed to hang around for more than a minute or two.
+The Obama house is a stone’s throw from the home of Mohammed Ali.

 1400: Starting to think about lunch.
-I really want a Chicago hot dog, but being a vegetarian, I need the veggie version, which is hard to come by.
+I really want a Chicago hot dog, but being a vegetarian, I’m looking for a veggie version, which is hard to come by.
 We see a hot dog stand on the side of the road and ask the lady whether they do a vegetarian version of the hot dog.
 “Of course” she says.
 “Great.
 What’s in it?”
 I ask.
 “It’s the same as the normal hot dog, but with just the vegetables” comes the reply.
-Really, I mean, really?
+Okay.
+Think I’ll pass on that.

 1430: (Temporarily) given up on the quest for a veggie hot dog and having lunch at Corner bakery cafe.
 Good food, nice atmosphere.
 Even more “deadheads” heading toward Soldier Fields.